JuliaML/MLDataPattern.jl/docs/introduction/design.rst

 towards common solutions to the underlying problems where possible.
 Machine Learning is a field that crosses over many disciplines and we should try to make use of this opportunity to learn from each other where we can.
-So if you came across this package and found that it doesn't address your specific use-case in the way you would have expected it to, let us know!
+So if you came across this package and found that it doesn't address your specific use case in the way you would have expected it to, let us know!
 Maybe we can converge to a common solution.